leozhangcs/leozhangcs.github.io/index.md

 <!--
 - [May-26] One work accepted by
 - -->
 - [May-26] Two papers from our group have been directly accepted to _USENIX Security 2026_, and another paper has received conditional acceptance with shepherding.
-Huge congratulations to Jun, Zeming, Hangtao, and all collaborators for this fantastic achievement!
+Huge congratulations to Jun, Zhihao, Hangtao, and all collaborators for this fantastic achievement!

 - [Apr-26] I will serve as an Area Chair for NeurIPS-25.
 Looking forward to your good work!